zjnolen/PopGLen/README.md

 - Exclusion of repeat regions from analyses using RepeatModeler/RepeatMasker
 - Exclusion of low mappability regions with GenMap
-- Exclusion of sites with extreme global depth values (determined separately for the entire dataset, low coverage, and high coverage subsets, then merged)
+- Exclusion of sites with extreme global depth values (determined separately for the entire dataset, and subsets at certain coverage ranges, then merged)
-- Exclusion of sites based on data missingness across dataset
+- Exclusion of sites based on data missingness across dataset and/or per population

-**GL based population genomic analyses**
+### GL based population genomic analyses

 To speed up the pipeline, many of these analyses are done for part of the genome at a time, then later merged.
 This is only done for analyses where